 - 2. In bilge, ballast, heel and trim systems the permissible values of a flow velocity may be 30 % higher than specified in the Table with regard to the possible flow velocity increase according to Note 1. - 3.
-In fire-fighting, drenching, water screen, fire sprinkling systems not being constantly filled with water the flow velocity increase is allowed up to 5 m/s - 4.
+In fire-fighting, drenching, water screen, fire sprinkling systems not being constantly filled with water the flow velocity increase is allowed up to 5 m/s. - 4.
 In systems with titanium pipes and valves of other materials, when permissible velocities are determined, the decisive components are those made of other materials.

-The compliance of the average flow velocity V{mean} in the above sections of pipelines as well as in kingston connecting channels with these requirements shall be confirmed by the calculation according to the formula
+The compliance of the average flow velocity V{mean} in the above sections of pipelines as well as in kingston connecting channels with these requirements shall be confirmed by the calculation according to the formula where Q = permissible the maximum consumption at the design section, in m3/h; d = the internal diameter of a pipeline, in mm.

-$$V{mean} = 354Q/d^2 \tag{1.4.1.1.6}$$
+$$V{mean} = 354Q/d^2 (1.4.1.1.6)$$